 Matthew Stafford vs. Colts -- Stafford posted his first 300-yard game of the season last week with 340 yards in Atlanta, but it took him to the literal final play of the game to toss his lone touchdown in a cake matchup.
 He has just one top-12 fantasy finish on the year.
 Detroit is 23rd in offensive plays per game while Indy is No. 4 in opponent plays per game and coming off its bye.
 Only the Bears have surrendered fewer fantasy points per game to quarterbacks, and the Colts are No. 4 in pass-defense DVOA.
 This game’s 50-point total feels a bit on the high side.
 Kenny Golladay projects to see a whole lot of Xavier Rhodes, who has experienced a big bounce-back season in his first year with Indy.
 Marvin Jones is washed at 30 years old.

 Editor’s Note: Unlock the brand new League Sync!
 Keep track of all your Yahoo! teams in one place and use our Trade Analyzer, Free Agent Finder, Lineup Adviser and custom projections to make all the right roster decisions!
 Get all of our Season Tools, League Sync AND DFS Tools for as low as $7.99/month!

 Tight end is a crapshoot, and all we’re looking for are tight ends who can find the end zone and/or see volume in terms of targets.
 Predicting touchdowns is the hardest thing to do in football.
 Just finding a tight end who is on the field enough and runs plenty of routes is difficult enough.
-It’s why having Travis Kelce is such an advantage in fantasy.
+It’s why having Travis Kelce, George Kittle, or Mark Andrews is such an advantage.